deltachat/deltachat-pages/en/help.md

 The most likely cause is that your key is encrypted and/or uses a password.
 Such keys are not supported by Delta Chat.
 You could remove the passphrase encryption and the password and try the import again.
-If you want to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.

 Another common error is having the wrong file ending.
-If your file is in the ASCII armored format the file must have an `.asc` file ending.
+Use the ASCII armored format and an `.asc` file ending.

 Delta Chat supports common OpenPGP private key formats, however, it is unlikely that private keys from all sources will be fully supported.
 This is not the main goal of Delta Chat.
 In fact, the majority of new users will not have any key prior to using Delta Chat.
 We do, however, try to support private keys from as many sources as possible.

+If you want to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.

 Removing the password from the private key will depend on the software you use to manage your PGP keys.
 With Enigmail, you can set your